dotnet/msbuild/documentation/specs/project-cache.md

 # Detours (cache add scenario)

 In order for MSBuild to observe the file accesses as part of the build, it uses Detours on the worker nodes.
-In this way the Scheduler node will events for all file accesses done by the worker nodes.
+In this way the Scheduler node will emit events for all file accesses done by the worker nodes.
 As the Scheduler knows what build request a worker node is working on at any given moment, it is able to properly associate the file access with a build request and dispatch these augmented events to plugins via the plugins' `HandleFileAccess` and `HandleProcess` implementations.

 Note that the Scheduler node cannot use Detours on itself, so the in-proc node is disabled when repoting file accesses.
 Additionally task yielding is disabled since it would leave to improperly associated file accesses.

 ## Pipe synchronization

-Because the Detours implementation being used communicates over a pipe, and node communication is also over a pipe, and pipes are async, there is some coordination required for ensuring that file accesses are associated with the proper build request.
+Because the Detours implementation being used communicates over a pipe, and nodes communicate over a pipe as well, and pipes are async, there is some coordination required to ensure that file accesses are associated with the proper build request.
 For example, if a "project finished" signal comes through the node communication pipe, but the detours pipe still has a queue of file accesses which have not been processed yet, those file accesses might be processed after the worker node has moved onto some other project.

 To address this problem, when a worker node finishes a project it will emit a dummy file access with a specific format known to MSBuild.
-When the scheduler not recieves as "project finished" event over the node communication pipe, it will wait to determine that the project is actually finished until it also recieves the dummy file access.
-This ensures that the all file accesses associated with the project have fully flushed from the pipe before the scheduler deterines the project is finished and schedules new work to the worker node (which would trigger new file accesses).
+When the scheduler node receives as "project finished" event over the node communication pipe, it will wait to determine that the project is actually finished until it also receives the dummy file access.
+This ensures that the all file accesses associated with the project have fully flushed from the pipe before the scheduler determines the project is finished and schedules new work to the worker node (which would trigger new file accesses).

 # Plugin implementation guidance and simple example design